maxts0gt/maxts0gt/README.md

 # Max Tsogt

 👋 Hi, I'm Max.
 I'm a data storyteller / software engineer.
 Previously, I worked at [Milvus](https://milvus.co.kr/) as Tableau Consultant / Architect.
-My programming journey started 2.5 years ago with Python and SQL.
+My programming journey started almsot 3 years ago with Python and SQL.
 I fancy AI and I am sort of multi-cloud architect which I am not proud of.
 Currently, I am mostly on frontend, building applications with JavaScript (some Typescript) and React.

 ## About Me